wp-plugins/flyzoo/readme.txt

 1. Open your website, locate the chat widget at the bottom of the page
 2. Click on MENU
 3. Click on "Log in or Sign up"
-4. Enter the e-mail and password you used to join Flyzoo
+4. Enter the e-mail and password you used to sign up

-The main button will turn from the "Leave a message" to the "We are online" mode.
+The main button will turn from "Leave a message" to "We are online".

 = Is that a free live chat? =

-Currently we don't offer free live chat plans, but our subscriptions are VERY affordable!
+Currently we don't offer free live chat plans, but our subscriptions are incredibly affordable!

 Get the best live chat features starting **as low as $2.9/month** with 14 day free trial (no credit card required).
 Cancel, upgrade or downgrade your chat subscription at any time.